hermanwongkm/OneStepAtATime/README.md

-# OneStepAtATime
-## Step counter using auto-correlation
+# OneStepAtATime - Step counter using auto-correlation
+This project's auto-correlation algorithm is based on the paper:

+`A. Rai, K. K. Chintalapudi, V. N. Padmanabhan, and R. Sen. Zee - zero-effort crowdsourcing for indoor localization.
+In Mobicom ’12, page 293, 2012`

+## What is this project about?
-1. This project utilizes Contiki, a microcontroller's accelerometer to measure and record movements.
+1. This project utilizes Contiki, using the microcontroller's  X,Y,Z accelerometer data to measure and record movements.
-2. Next, this data is then processed through the python file.
+2. The objective is to determine if the user is walking, in a bus or is stationery (small movements are allowed).
-3. The core of the algorithm is the autoc-orrelation function, which can be used to find the periodicity in a noisy signaland determine if the user is on the bus, walking or stationary.
+3. The core of the algorithm is the auto-correlation function, which can be used to find the periodicity in a noisy signaland determine if the user is on the bus, walking or stationary.

+### Why use auto correlation?

+While there exists many methods,

 ### Running